78Sam/Component/readme.md

 ?>
 ```

-Now that we have registered the route with route manager, anytime a user attempts to query "", "index", "index.php" or "home" on your site (the aliases), it will provide the route "home.php" (route).
+Now that we have registered the route with route manager, anytime a user attempts to query "", "index", or "home" on your site (the aliases), it will provide the route "home.php" (route).

 **Make sure not to name any aliases in such a way that they could be interpreted as an actual path within the file structure, for example 'test' could be interpreted by the browser as a request for access to the folder '/test' which would be hit with a 403.**